ARMmbed/mbed-os-5-docs/docs/tutorials/serial/serial_driver.md

 # Windows serial driver

 You can connect your board to your computer over USB.
-This works out of the box on Linux, macOS and Windows 10.
-If you are using a version of Windows earlier than Windows 10, you probably need to install a serial port driver:
+This works out of the box on Linux and macOS.
+If you are using Windows, you may need to install a serial port driver:

 1. Download the [Arm Mbed Windows serial port driver](http://os.mbed.com/media/downloads/drivers/mbedWinSerial_16466.exe).
 1. Plug in your Arm Mbed device over USB.
 It mounts as an Mbed drive.